microsoft/TemplateStudio/README.md

 > The builds include test verifications to validate the contributions:
-> * *CI Build*: Includes all unit test + minimum integration verifications (minumum generation + build + code style rules).
+> * *CI Build*: Includes all unit test + minimum integration verifications (minimum generation + build + code style rules).
 Runs every PR requested / PR accepted.
 > * *Gen Tests*: Includes tests to verify combinations and variations of templates from a project generation point of view.
 Runs every PR accepted and takes a bit to complete.
 > * *Full Tests*: Includes `Gen Tests` and actually builds the solutions generated to ensure no build time issues found.
 Runs every PR accepted and takes longer to be completed.
 > * *Wack Tests*: Includes tests that run the App Certification Kit against the generated projects to ensure there are no issues blocking a submission to the store.
 Runs once nightly and takes quite a while to complete.